Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 The oral route faces several bioavailability challenges.
 First-pass metabolism in the liver breaks down some NMN before it reaches systemic circulation.
 Digestive enzymes may degrade NMN molecules, and absorption rates vary significantly between individuals based on gut health, food intake, and genetic factors affecting enzyme activity.
 Research suggests oral NMN bioavailability ranges from 15-30%, meaning only a fraction of your supplement dose ultimately converts to usable NAD+ (Irie et al., NPJ Aging, 2020).

 Both approaches target the same cellular outcome: increasing NAD+ availability for mitochondrial energy production, DNA repair mechanisms, and activation of sirtuins (longevity proteins).
-However, their pharmacokinetic profiles differ substantially.
+But their pharmacokinetic profiles differ substantially.
 NAD+ injections create rapid peak blood levels within 30-60 minutes, followed by gradual decline over 24-48 hours.
 Oral NMN produces slower, more sustained increases in cellular NAD+ over 6-12 hours, with peak effects occurring 2-4 hours post-dose (Shade, Integrative Medicine, 2020).

 Clinical research comparing NAD+ injections to oral NMN supplementation shows significant differences in how effectively each method raises cellular NAD+ concentrations.
 A 2021 study published in *Frontiers in Aging Neuroscience* measured NAD+ levels in peripheral blood mononuclear cells following both administration methods in healthy adults aged 40-65.

 The injection group (n=24) received 250mg NAD+ via intramuscular injection weekly for 8 weeks.
 Cellular NAD+ levels increased by an average of 310% from baseline, with peak concentrations measured 4 hours post-injection.
-These elevated levels persisted for 72-96 hours before returning toward baseline, suggesting sustained cellular availability (Campbell et al., Frontiers in Aging Neuroscience, 2021).
+These increased levels persisted for 72-96 hours before returning toward baseline, suggesting sustained cellular availability (Campbell et al., Frontiers in Aging Neuroscience, 2021).

 Participants taking oral NMN (n=26) consumed 500mg daily for 8 weeks.
 Their cellular NAD+ levels increased by 127% from baseline on average, with more gradual onset occurring over 2-3 weeks of consistent supplementation.
-Peak cellular concentrations were measured 6-8 hours after dosing, with levels remaining elevated for 12-16 hours daily (Campbell et al., Frontiers in Aging Neuroscience, 2021).
+Peak cellular concentrations were measured 6-8 hours after dosing, with levels remaining increased for 12-16 hours daily (Campbell et al., Frontiers in Aging Neuroscience, 2021).

 | Study Parameter | NAD+ Injections (250mg weekly) | Oral NMN (500mg daily) |